Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents

 Pentamidine is embryotoxic but not teratogenic in rats and rabbits.135

-Pneumonia during pregnancy increases rates of preterm labor and delivery.
-Pregnant women with pneumonia after 20 weeks’ gestation should be monitored for evidence of contractions (BIII
+All-cause pneumonia during pregnancy increases rates of preterm labor and delivery.
+Pregnant women with pneumonia after week 20 of gestation should be closely monitored for evidence of contractions (BIII).

 |Preventing 1st Episode of PCP (Primary Prophylaxis)

 Note—Patients who develop PCP despite TMP-SMX prophylaxis usually can be treated effectively with standard doses of TMP-SMX (BIII).

 For Moderate to Severe PCP—Total Duration = 21 Days (AII):

 For Mild to Moderate PCP—Total Duration = 21 days (AII):

 For Moderate to Severe PCP Based on the Following Criteria (AI):